Real Estate Glossary: Homebuying 101

 Escrow is a bond, deed, or other document kept in the custody of a third party and taking effect only when a specified condition has been fulfilled, such as the fulfillment of a home purchase agreement.

 A third party which holds an asset or funds before they are transferred from one party to another at the completion of a sale.
 The buyer or the buyer's real estate agent usually chooses the escrow company.
 The seller can agree to the buyer's selection or counter with another choice; this is negotiable.

 The total collection of assets owned including all personal property, real property, and other liquid assets.

-The act of expelling or removing someone, especially a tenant, from a property.
+The act of expelling or removing someone, like a tenant, from a property.

 Exclusive Agency Agreement/Listing: